Blatke/Standard-Shader-for-ME/README.md

 ## Tutorial
 For users on MEGA: https://mega.nz/folder/93QExRKD#VbqWFROqjYvKHejaiVHAAw

-The textures invovlved in the tutorial are also put into a folder there.
+The textures involved in the tutorial are also put into a folder there.

 > [!TIP]
 >